material-components/material-components-android/docs/components/NavigationDrawer.md

 [Standard navigation drawers](https://material.io/components/navigation-drawer#standard-drawer)
 allow interaction with both screen content and the drawer at the same time.
-They can be used on tablet and desktop, but they aren’t suitable for mobile due to limited screen size.
+They can be used on tablet and desktop, but they aren’t suitable for mobile devices due to limited screen size.

 ### Standard navigation drawer example